-This links to REDD (Reducing Emissions from Deforestation and Forest Degradation) and payment for environmental services initiatives.
-In general, attention is given to the question of how economic growth can be sustainable in the context of the conflicting demands on natural resources (water, land, energy) posed by issues like climate change, population pressure and urbanisation.
+The integration of toilets in biogas facilities creates synergies with our work in Water, Sanitation & Hygiene.
+In general, attention is given to the question of how economic growth can be sustainable in the context of the conflicting demands on natural resources (water, land, energy) posed by issues such as climate change, population pressure and urbanisation.